Find answers to common questions about the IELTS test, the British Council, the booking process and preparing for a test.

 - 'Can I refuse to participate in the test day photography system?'

-'The international English language testing system (IELTS) is the world’s most popular English language proficiency test for higher education and global migration, with over 1.9 million tests taken last year.'
+'The international English language testing system (IELTS) is the world’s most popular English language proficiency test for higher education and global migration, with over 2 million tests taken in the last year.'

 'IELTS is jointly owned by British Council, IDP: IELTS Australia and the University of Cambridge ESOL Examinations (Cambridge ESOL).
 International teams of writers contribute to IELTS test materials.
 Ongoing research ensures that IELTS remains fair and unbiased.
 Test writers from different English-speaking countries develop IELTS content so it reflects real-life situations.'